Groups & Collaboration

 Creating a group

-Groups are created by the host peer, typically through a template's UI.
+Groups are created by the host peer through the viewer's Groups page or programmatically through the API.
 The group is stored in the host's SQLite database and made available to visitors.

 Joining a group

-Members join by opening a stream to the host on the /goop/group/1.0.0 protocol.
+Members join by sending a join message to the host over the MQ bus.
 The join flow is:

 - Host sends a